Demi-urge/menace_sandbox/docs/sandbox_runner.md

 Use `--max-iterations` to limit the number of iterations when running non-interactively.
 Final module rankings and metric values are printed once the loop finishes.
-Pass `--dashboard-port PORT` to monitor progress live via the metrics dashboard.
+Pass `--dashboard-port PORT` or set `AUTO_DASHBOARD_PORT` to monitor progress live via the metrics dashboard.

 To replay a specific set of presets use the `run-complete` subcommand and pass the preset JSON directly: